ajv-validator/ajv/docs/blog/2020-12-15-ajv-version-7-released.md

 Ajv version 7 has these new features:

-- support of JSON Schema draft-2019-09 features: [unevaluatedProperties](https://ajv.js.org/json-schema.html#keywords-for-objects) and [unevaluatedItems](https://ajv.js.org/json-schema.html#unevaluateditems), [dynamic recursive references](https://ajv.js.org/guide/combining-schemas.html#extending-recursive-schemas) and other [additional keywords](https://ajv.js.org/json-schema.html#json-schema-draft-2019-09).
+- support of JSON Schema draft-2019-09 features: <a href="/json-schema.html#keywords-for-objecs">unevaluatedProperties</a> and <a href="/json-schema.html#unevaluateditems">unevaluatedItems</a>, <a href="/guide/combining-schemas.html#extending-recursive-schemas">dynamic recursive references</a> and other <a href="/json-schema.html#json-schema-draft-2019-09">additional keywords</a>.
-- to reduce the mistakes in JSON schemas and unexpected validation results, [strict mode](https://ajv.js.org/strict-mode.html) is added - it prohibits ignored or ambiguous JSON Schema elements.
+- to reduce the mistakes in JSON schemas and unexpected validation results, <a href="/strict-mode.html">strict mode</a> is added - it prohibits ignored or ambiguous JSON Schema elements.
-- to make code injection from untrusted schemas impossible, [code generation](https://ajv.js.org/codegen.html) is fully re-written to be safe and to allow code optimization (compiled schema code size is reduced by more than 10%).
+- to make code injection from untrusted schemas impossible, <a href="/codegen.html">code generation</a> is fully re-written to be safe and to allow code optimization (compiled schema code size is reduced by more than 10%).
 <!-- more -->
 - to simplify Ajv extensions, the new keyword API that is used by pre-defined keywords is available to user-defined keywords - it is much easier to define any keywords now, especially with subschemas. [ajv-keywords](https://github.com/ajv-validator/ajv-keywords) package was updated to use the new API (in [v4.0.0](https://github.com/ajv-validator/ajv-keywords/releases/tag/v4.0.0))
 - schemas are compiled to ES6 code (ES5 code generation is also supported with an option).